What is the Electoral Roll?

 I’m convinced – how do I join?

-Application forms can be downloaded here or obtained from the Church Office.
+Application forms can be completed here or obtained from the Church Office.
 Fill in your full name and address, and tick the appropriate boxes (see the explanation above, or ask a member of staff).
 It would assist us greatly if you would also complete the optional ‘Contact Details’ section for our records, particularly email addresses.
 Please note that only names will appear on the published Roll.
-Please deliver the completed forms to the Church Office.
+Please deliver the completed hard copy forms to the Church Office.

 I can’t remember if I have joined already?